zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 - Manually
 - Using the script

 Before you choose a method, read the documentation below.
-The manual configuration requires familiarity with z/OS.
-Running the script requires the ID of the user to have certain authorities and priviledges.
+Manual installation requires familiarity with z/OS.
+Running the script requires the ID of the user to have required authorities and priviledges.

+The angel process server runs under the started task ZWESIS01.
+The auxiliary address spaces run under the started task ZWESAUX.
+The ZWESIS01 started task starts and stops the ZWESAUX task as needed.
+You do not start or stop the ZWESAUX manually.

-Once the cross memory server is installed and started, the started task ZWESIS01 runs the load library ZWESIS01 and ZWESAUX runs the load library ZWESAUX.
-The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.
+The ZWESIS01 started task runs the load module ZWESIS01, serves the ZOWESVR started task, and provides secure services that require elevated privileges, such as supervisor state, system key, or APF-authorization.
+The ZWESAUX started task runs the load module ZWESAUX.

 ### Manually installing the Zowe Cross Memory Server
 <!-- TODO.
 Entire sub-section -->

 A number of files used by the manual installation are included in the USS directory `xmem-server/zss`.
 Before you start the installation, check and ensure that the `xmem-server/zss` directory is in the Zowe runtime directory.
-If it does not exist, you must create it by expanding the file `xmem-server/zss.pax`.
-To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
-Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.
+If it does not exist, follow these steps to create it and extract the `xmem-server/zss.pax` file, which places the files into it:

+1. Navigate to the `xmem-server` directory.
+2. To create the `zss` directory, enter the command: `mkdir zss`
+3. To navigate to the `zss` directory, enter the command: `cd zss`
+4. To extract the `zss.pax` file and place required files into the `xmem-server/zss` directory, enter the command: `pax -ppx -rf ../zss.pax`

 To manually install the Cross Memory Server, take the following steps: